chidimo/chidimo/README.md

 I am proficient in JavaScript/React (on the Frontend) and Python/Django (on the backend)

-Please feel free to check out my [portfolio](https://chidimo.vercel.app/portfolio) and [resume](https://docs.google.com/document/d/1zV-1cdYFYVq8AxzmyLgCXedTC4ppP_ngtBCFmgGzgso/edit?usp=sharing) or contact me directly using one of the methods listed below
+Please feel free to check out my [Work experience](https://chidimo.vercel.app/experience), [portfolio](https://chidimo.vercel.app/portfolio), and [resume](https://docs.google.com/document/d/1zV-1cdYFYVq8AxzmyLgCXedTC4ppP_ngtBCFmgGzgso/edit?usp=sharing) or contact me directly using one of the methods listed below

 <hr>